Good Community Partner

 - Foster the establishment of long-term business relationships between large prime contractors and small business subcontractors.

 - Strengthen subcontracting opportunities and accomplishments.

-Wentworth Institute of Technology – We partner with MIT in many ways.
-We hire many MIT graduates and provide many students with intern opportunities.
+Wentworth Institute of Technology – We partner with WIT in many ways.
+We hire many WIT graduates and provide many students with intern opportunities.
 We feel it is important to support the students on many levels.